 |

+Example 7.1 is a typical design that ignores the rules of alignment.
+Some elements are centered, and others are not.
 As a result, few connections are visible and the page looks disjointed.
 Be careful of unwanted 'rogue' lines.
 The red line at left illustrates an unwanted line being created in the newsletter above.
 The blue rogue line illustrates a second line that jumps out due to the strong fonts and the fact both are the letter 'B'.
 These lines create a disjointed look for the reader and should be avoided.

 Example 7.2 adheres strongly to the principle of alignment.
 All text, headings, and the photo are now flush left.
 The overall look of the updated newsletter is cleaner and more professional looking.